Reasons why I don't Use Retinoids

 Resveratrol is a powerful antioxidant and anti-inflammatory molecule, which increases skin suppleness.
 Ere Perez White Tea Phyto-Retinol Elixir also contains niacinamide and bakuchiol, making it an amazing formulation for acne-prone skin!

 Also known as peptides.
 They are referred to as the building blocks of collagen.
 They work to reduce the signs of aging and protect against free-radical damage.
 I don't think that any skincare product is complete without peptides / amino acids.
 Graydon Fullmoon Serum is an award winning product combining more than just amino acids, but also Moth Bean ( another powerful Retinol alternative)

 How to get Vitamin A naturally through diet?

-Vitamin A from food sources is considered safe.
+Vitamin A from food sources is considered safe when consumed in moderation.
 There are two types: